Lime scooter rider suffers serious injuries in crash with truck in Dunedin

 So far they had mostly been a mix of minor to moderate injuries to hands, feet and heads.

-ACC had received four scooter-related claims in the first four days since Lime launched in Dunedin on January 11, but could not specify if they were Lime-related or injuries sustained on other scooters.
+ACC had received four scooter-related claims in the first four days since Lime launched in Dunedin on January 9, but could not specify if they were Lime-related or injuries suffered on other scooters.